 Slow tourism has emerged as a compelling concept, capturing my attention during my recent visit to Poland in October 2023.
-Exploring regions such as the Mazurian Lake, Podlaskie region including Białowieża Forest which borders Belarus and Poland as well as the Tri-city in the north on the Baltic Coastline —Gdansk, Gdynia and Sopot, along with the Malbork Castle—I came to a profound realization.
+Exploring regions such as the Mazurian Lake – a picturesque haven for nature lovers, Podlaskie region including Białowieża Forest which borders Belarus and Poland as well as the Tri-city in the north on the Baltic Coastline —Gdansk, Gdynia and Sopot, along with the Malbork Castle—I came to a profound realization.

 In our quest for a fulfilling holiday experience, we often strive to maximize our activities within a limited time frame.
 Unfortunately, this pursuit often results in a hectic trip that leaves us mentally and, to some extent, physically exhausted.
 The key to truly savoring a holiday lies in incorporating an element of slow tourism, particularly towards the end of the trip—a practice I strongly advocate.